 Gold ores can be classified broadly as non-refractory (alluvial and free-milling) and refractory from a metallurgical standpoint, depending on the mineralogy and the ease of gold extraction.
 In alluvial ores, gold exists as discrete particles naturally liberated by weathering, and may be recovered by scrubbing and concentration processes, where the high specific gravity of gold is exploited for separation.
-Freemilling ores are those from which about 95% of the gold can be recovered by gravity concentration and/ or simple cyanidation after milling to 80% passing 75 μ m (Kohr, 1994; Marsden and House, 2006).
+Free-milling ores are those from which about 95% of the gold can be recovered by gravity concentration and/or simple cyanidation after milling to 80% passing 75 μm (Marsden and House, 2006).

-Refractory gold ores are more difficult to treat, and depending on the degree of refractoriness, recovery could be below 50 % (Hausen, 2000; Vaughan, 2004).
+Refractory gold ores are more difficult to treat, and depending on the degree of refractoriness, recovery could be below 50% (Vaughan, 2004).
 Since gold ores are fixed resources, the incessant mining and subsequent depletion of non-refractory gold ores continues to generate profound interest in research on gold recovery from refractory ores.
-These hard-to-treat ores occur in several gold mining regions throughout the world, and production of gold from refractory ores continues to increase with time (Baako, 1972; Boyle, 1979; Kesse, 1985; Brierley, 1995; Vaughan and Kyin, 2004).
+These hard-to-treat ores occur in several gold mining regions throughout the world, and production of gold from refractory ores continues to increase with time (Boyle, 1979; Brierley, 1997; Adam et al., 2017).

-In refractory ores, gold usually exists as extremely fine particles (Cabri et al., 1989; Marsden and House, 2006) in intimate association with gangue materials, making gold extraction by direct cyanidation and carbon adsorption processes inefficient and unattractive.
-The major problem of refractoriness centres on the presence of metal sulphides and/or Carbonaceous Matter (CM).
+In refractory ores, gold usually exists as extremely fine particles (Marsden and House, 2006) in intimate association with gangue materials, making gold extraction by direct cyanidation and carbon adsorption processes inefficient and unattractive.
+The major problem of refractoriness centres on the presence of metal sulphides and/or carbonaceous matter (CM).
 In sulphidic refractory gold ores, tiny gold particles may be highly disseminated and locked up or occluded within the grain boundaries or fractures of sulphides, typically pyrite and arsenopyrite.
-For this reason, decomposition of the sulphides is required to liberate the gold for subsequent cyanidation (Boyle, 1979; Guay, 1981; Arriagada and Osseo-Asare, 1984; Benzaazoua et al., 2007).
-The presence of carbonaceous matter (CM) in gold ores leads to two main deleterious effects: (a) confinement of gold with attendant difficult release from the CM matrix and (b) loss of dissolved metal via the ability of CM to adsorb gold from goldimpregnated solution (Afenya, 1991; Ofori-Sarpong et al., 2010a).
-Unlike activated carbon, adsorption of gold by CM leads to gold losses as the fine particles escape the openings of the typical screens used in the leaching circuit, and this phenomenon is termed as preg-robbing (Osseo-Asare et al., 1984a; Hausen and Bucknam, 1985; Afenya, 1991; Kohr, 1994; Pyke et al., 1999).
-Preg-robbing of CM is generally
+For this reason, decomposition of the sulphides is required to liberate the gold for subsequent cyanidation (Boyle, 1979; Guay, 1981; Arriagada and Osseo-Asare, 1984; Ofori-Sarpong et al., 2011; 2013b; Adam et al., 2017).
+The presence of carbonaceous matter (CM) in gold ores leads to two main deleterious effects: confinement of gold with attendant difficult release from the CM matrix and (b) loss of dissolved metal via the ability of CM to adsorb gold from goldimpregnated solution (Afenya, 1991; Pyke et al., 1999; Helm et al., 2009; Ofori-Sarpong et al.,

-Manuscript received July 12, 2012 Revised version accepted November 10, 2012 investigated using various coal ranks as surrogates due to the similarities between CM and coal (Ibrado and Fuerstenau, 1992; Van Vuuren et al, 2000; Amankwah and Yen, 2006; Ofori-Sarpong et al., 2010a).
+2010; Yang et al., 2013; Liu et al., 2014).
+Unlike activated carbon, adsorption of gold by CM leads to gold losses as the fine particles escape the openings of the typical screens used in the leaching circuit, and this phenomenon is termed as pregrobbing (Osseo-Asare et al., 1984; Hausen and Bucknam, 1985).
+Preg-robbing of CM is generally investigated using various coal ranks as surrogates due to the similarities between CM and coal (Ibrado and Fuerstenau, 1992; Amankwah and Yen, 2006; Ofori-Sarpong et al., 2010).